santymetal/Game_dev_kid/replit.md

   - Custom game code generation based on user choices
   - Celebration sequence when construction completes
   - Educational focus on decision-making and cause-effect learning
+  - **Sound System Integration**: Added comprehensive audio feedback for 5-year-old users
+    - Jump sounds when character leaps in games
+    - Collection sounds when gathering items
+    - Button click sounds for all interactions
+    - Success sounds for construction step completion
+    - Celebration sounds when games are finished
+    - Listening sound when voice recognition starts
+    - All sounds generated using Web Audio API (no external files needed)

 ## Changelog